crcx/parable/Parable.md

 *Currently the only reliably recognized characters are ASCII.
 Extended Unicode character values may not work.*

-The & prefix is used to mark the token as a pointer to a slice.
+The **&** prefix is used to mark the token as a pointer to a slice.
 The following value can be either a name or a slice number.

     &invoke
     &capture-results
     &12345

-Strings start and end with a single quotation character (').
+Strings start and end with a single quotation character (**'**).
 They contain *character* data, and can contain spaces.
 The compiler will concatenate tokens together until encountering one ending in '.

     'hello world'
     '1234567890'

-Comments start and end with double quotes (").
+Comments start and end with double quotes (**"**).
 They contain *character* data, and can contain spaces.
 Like strings, the compiler will concatenate tokens until encountering one ending in ".

     "this does something"
     "string -- number"

 Bytecodes are prefixes by a backtick.
 The remainder of the token should contain a number corresponding to the desired bytecode.

     `100

 Anything not recognized as a type is assumed to be a function call.
 Tokens without a prefix are looked up in the dictionary, and if found, mapped to their corresponding slice and a function call is compiled.
 If the token is not mapped to a valid name, an error is logged and compilation continues.

+The **@** and **!** prefixes are used to easily store into or update a variable.

+E.g. you can do:

+    @foo 1 + !foo

+To obtain the value in foo, increase it by 1, and then store back into foo.

-Two special cases exist: [ and ].
-When the compiler encounters a [ it begins compiling a new quotation, and when a ] is encountered a pointer to this new quote is compiled into the previous one.
+Two special cases exist: **[** and **]**.
+When the compiler encounters a **[** it begins compiling a new quotation, and when a **]** is encountered a pointer to this new quote is compiled into the previous one.

 # Memory Model